jiya-wadhwa/Carbon-Pay/README.md

 # CarbonPay

 CarbonPay is a modern web application designed to help users track, analyze, and reduce their carbon footprint.
-By leveraging AI and cloud technologies, CarbonPay provides actionable insights, visualizations, and rewards to encourage sustainable choices.
+By leveraging AI and cloud technologies, CarbonPay provides actionable insights, visualizations, and rewards to encourage sustainable choices

 ## Features